FaizanAliMian/Electric-Bill-Units/README.md

 4. **Note**:
    - If your usage exceeds 200 units under the protected category, the app will alert you to switch to the unprotected category for accurate billing.

+ ## Contributing
+   Feel free to contribute to this project by opening issues or submitting pull requests.
 ## Hosting

 This project is hosted on [GitHub Pages](https://your-username.github.io/your-repository-name/) (replace with your actual GitHub Pages URL).